 Nun L-R: Tom Hardisty, Steve Harris, Jenny Branagan, Hugh Young

 The first time I heard Nun I couldn’t believe my ears.
 Haunted BBC samples repeated over washes of synth, thudding analogue bass lines and a punishing drum machine.
-It was dark, brutal and exciting—reminding me of an unholy combination of Iron Curtain, Doris Norton, and Beta Evers.
+It was dark, brutal and exciting—reminding me of an unholy combination of Iron Curtain, Doris Norton and Beta Evers.

-In the past twelve months these Melbourne synth punks have become one of the most popular acts in town; releasing a 7” on cult label Nihilistic Orbs and supporting the likes of Gatekeeper, Forces, and Iron Lung.
+In the past twelve months these Melbourne synth punks have become one of the most popular acts in town, releasing a 7” on cult label Nihilistic Orbs and supporting the likes of Gatekeeper, Forces, and Iron Lung.

 Live, three shadowy dudes tending to mountains of vintage equipment are offset by Jenny Branagan’s unhinged vocal performance.
 Sounding like a possessed Dickensian orphan (screaming through the helmet of a decapitated Dalek), Branagan shrieks and howls and scares the living shit out of the first three rows of the audience.
-No wonder Nun are appealing to audiences far outside the boundaries of their underground scene.
+No wonder that Nun are appealing to audiences far outside the boundaries of their underground scene.